 Judith and Ron began an exciting musical adventure, full of surprises, lasting quarter of a century, recording albums with orchestras and jazz bands, and performing on international concert stages around the world, creating musical magic with a wonderful mix of music, from folk to country, jazz to pop, blues to gospel, original songs and even classical.

-Since that time, Judith has been National Patron of the Motor Neurone Disease Association of Australia (MNDAA) and many thousands of dollars have been collected by MNDA volunteers at The Seekers’ concerts all around the world.
+Judith became National Patron of the Motor Neurone Disease Association of Australia (MNDAA) and many thousands of dollars were collected by MNDA volunteers at The Seekers’ concerts all around the world.

-Back in 2003 Judith celebrated her 60th birthday with her UK ‘Diamond Tour’ culminating at London’s Royal Festival Hall, which coincided with the international publication of Graham Simpson’s best-selling biography ‘The Judith Durham Story : Colours Of My Life’.
+In 2003 Judith celebrated her 60th birthday with her UK ‘Diamond Tour’ culminating at London’s Royal Festival Hall, which coincided with the publication of an international update of Graham Simpson’s best-selling biography ‘The Judith Durham Story : Colours Of My Life’.

 In 2006, Judith was invited by rock star Daniel Johns to guest with Silverchair on a track (“English Garden”) for their ARIA award-winning album ‘Straight Lines’.

-Behind the scenes Judith has been an egg-free vegetarian since 1968, advocating a lifestyle that is non-smoking, environmentally friendly, decaffeinated, teetotal, drug free and cruelty free.
-Through her website and her production company Musicoast® she enjoys a passionate involvement in recording, composing, music publishing and the entertainment industry.
+Behind the scenes Judith had been an egg-free vegetarian since 1968, advocating a lifestyle that is non-smoking, environmentally friendly, decaffeinated, teetotal, drug free and cruelty free.
+Through her website and her production company Musicoast® she enjoyed a passionate involvement in recording, composing, music publishing and the entertainment industry.

 In 1995, Judith was honoured with the Medal of the Order Of Australia (OAM) for services to music, particular as an entertainer and composer.

-Judith is Patron of the Injured Nurses Support Group (INSG) and the Small Miracles Foundation (formerly Bonnie Babes Foundation).
-Judith supports Yooralla’s disability services, and supports women through her association with the International Women’s Federation of Commerce & Industry (IWFCI).
+Judith was Patron of the Injured Nurses Support Group (INSG) and the Small Miracles Foundation (formerly Bonnie Babes Foundation).
+Judith supported Yooralla’s disability services, and women through her association with the International Women’s Federation of Commerce & Industry (IWFCI).

-More recently, Judith was awarded the Centenary Medal by the Governor General in 2003 for service to Australian society through music, and was honoured by Rotary International when she was invested as a Paul Harris Fellow in recognition of her work on behalf of charities.
+Judith was subsequently awarded the Centenary Medal by the Governor General in 2003 for service to Australian society through music, and was honoured by Rotary International when she was invested as a Paul Harris Fellow in recognition of her work on behalf of charities.

 2011/12 brought celebrations of Judith’s own 50th anniversary year in the music industry when Musicoast joined forces with Universal Music Australia for a bonanza of album releases and events:

-- The release in March 2012 of ‘The Australian Cities Suite’, a major work composed and sung by Judith, with the magnificent Orchestra Victoria under the baton of conductor and arranger Kevin Hocking.
-Royalties from the album will aid The Lord Mayor’s Charitable Foundation and the 400 charities they support, including the Motor Neurone Disease Association and Orchestra Victoria;
+· The release in March 2012 of ‘The Australian Cities Suite’, a major work composed and sung by Judith, with the magnificent Orchestra Victoria under the baton of conductor and arranger Kevin Hocking.
+Royalties from the album aided The Lord Mayor’s Charitable Foundation and the 400 charities they support, including the Motor Neurone Disease Association and Orchestra Victoria;

-- Judith has also celebrated her 50th anniversary in June/July 2012 with her one-woman show ‘Colours Of My Life’ concert tour of Australia, drawing on much-loved material recorded over five decades, with memorabilia on the big screen.
+· Judith also celebrated her 50th anniversary in June/July 2012 with her one-woman ‘Colours Of My Life’ concert tour of Australia, drawing on much-loved material recorded over five decades, with memorabilia on the big screen.